FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Variational Segmentation via the CNN Framework

 where $\tau_1$ and $\tau_2$ are the weight parameters.
-The first term requires that $u: \Omega \rightarrow \mathbb{R}$ approximates $f$, the second term requires that $u$ does not vary much on each $\Omega_{i}$, and the third term requires that the boundary $\Gamma$ is as short as possible.
-It shows that $u$ is a piecewise smooth approximation of $f$.
+The~first term requires that $u: \Omega \rightarrow \mathbb{R}$ approximates $f$, the~second term that $u$ does not vary much on each $\Omega_{i}$, and~the third term that the boundary $\Gamma$ is as short as possible.
+This shows that $u$ is a piecewise smooth approximation of $f$.